IBMStreams/streamsx.cassandra/README.md

 bounded map type	| Supported      | map\<CQL K equivalent, CQL V equivalent\> |
 tuple\<T name, ...\>  | Not supported  | |

-\* CQL 3.3 has support for bytes and shorts, however it is not supported by this operator at this time.
+\* CQL 3.3 has support for bytes and shorts, this functionality will be utilized in the future.

 \*\* XML support is not fully tested.
 There is no native XML type in C\* so XML is brought in as a String.